z0on/tjarno2023/README.md

 ```
 If this one fails, chances are, you need to install **gfortran** first, FOR YOUR SYSTEM from here:
 https://gcc.gnu.org/wiki/GFortranBinaries or, for Mac, https://github.com/fxcoudert/gfortran-for-macOS/releases
 On a Mac you would also need to point your Rstudio compiler to the location **gfortran** is installed at, by creating/modifying the file *~/.R/Makevars*.
-The following spell in **Terminal** should hopefully work:
+The following spell in **Terminal** should work:
 ```sh
 echo "FC = /usr/local/bin/gfortran
 F77 = /usr/local/gfortran